914 Wellington Street

 Beyond Desexing:

 While desexing is a common and effective method of population control and health management, there may be alternative options in specific cases.
 This could include hormonal treatment.
-However, consulting with MyVet Strathfieldsaye about the pros and cons of each option is essential to make an informed decision based on your dog’s individual needs and circumstances.
+However, consulting with myvet Strathfieldsaye about the pros and cons of each option is essential to make an informed decision based on your dog’s individual needs and circumstances.

 A Commitment to Compassionate Care:

-At MyVet Strathfieldsaye, we believe every Bendigo dog deserves a healthy and happy life.
+At myvet Strathfieldsaye, we believe every Bendigo dog deserves a healthy and happy life.
 Our compassionate and professional dog desexing service prioritises your pet’s well-being while contributing to a more balanced and healthy canine community.
 Book online your dog desexing or call

-(03) 5439 5066
+(03) 5439 5066m

 FAQS